devkyt/k8s-cookbook/README.md

     image: nginx:stable-alpine
 ```

-Explicitly define which user and group to use in container:
+Explicitly define which user and group to use in the container:
 ```yaml
 kind: Pod
 metadata: